samparl/nist-inputs/README.md

 Previously passwords were suggested to have certain composition rules (special characters, numbers, etc), hints and expiration times.
 Those have gone out the window and the new suggestions are as follows:

-Passwords MUST

-1. Have an 8 character minimum
-2. AT LEAST 64 character maximum
-2. Allow all ASCII characters and spaces (unicode optional)
-4. Not be a common password

-# Project

-We want a simple webpage to check if a password is NIST compliant for anyone to use.
-The only way for users to trust that we are not harvesting their passwords is to have the validator run completely in the browser.
-We will define NIST compliant as having an 8 character minimum, 64 character maximum, contains only ASCII characters, and not in the common password collection supplied by the local server at http://localhost:3000/passwords.
-The user supplied passwords should never leave the window in any form (even encrypted).
-The collection of common passwords is loaded into memory by http://localhost:3000/passwords when the local server boots.
-Use this repo as boilerplate.
-Add whatever code/files are needed under ./app and do not edit server.
-Clone this repo as boilerplate for your solution.

 ## Requirements

 * Validate a input password is between 8-64 characters, is only ASCII characters, and not in the common passwords collection.